namtoki/English/input/why-software-engineer-is-no-longer-a-dream-job.md

 For a really long time, we as software engineers enjoyed the power that we had in the job market.

 An ex meta employee `captures` what some of us started to feel at that time.

 You felt untouchable.

 And maybe it's because of this `pampering` and `talk of` being a family that I started to subconsciously believe that I was more than just an employee.

+## LAID-BACK
+## MEANT-THAT
+I thought that the fun, `laid-back` environment and wellness benefits `meant that`
+## AND-NOT-JUST
-I thought that the fun, laid-back environment and wellness benefits meant that they `cared about` us as people and not just hit counts on a spreadsheet.
+they `cared about` us as people `and not just` hit counts on a spreadsheet.

 I really `internalized` the company's `grandiose` mission statements and the idea that I was part of something that would change the world.